BAmi01/project1-attendsys/README.md

 # project1-attendsys
 Attendance System.

-The attendance system records the students attendance and store the information in the cloud.sentence.
+The attendance system records the students attendance and store the information in the cloud.

 When they student scans or manually enters their code, it enter information such as the in-time, the ID number, and the out-time.